kadena-community/kadena.js/packages/apps/docs/src/pages/marmalade/architecture/index.md

 In Marmalade v1, fixed-quote-policy served as an example for handling the fungible transfers at sales.
-With the upgrade to Marmalade V2, we have integrated this fungible transfer feature inside the Policy Manager, which includes various interactions between the Policy Manager, and sale contracts.
+With the upgrade to Marmalade V2, we have integrated this fungible transfer feature inside the Policy Manager, which includes various interactions between the Policy Manager, policies, and sale contracts.
 This allows secure escrowed transfers, creative auctions, guaranteed royalties, and standardized processes within marketplaces.

 **Escrows**